steigendit/addons-steigend/README.md

-# odoo-addonsOdoo Apps by Steigend Team
+# Odoo Apps by Steigend Team